dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 ```

 In this architecture the workers never mint ids for hub-owned tables, so
 this is a rule rather than a problem.
-19 changes the situation, see below.
+Postgres 19 changes the situation, see below.

 ### Minting ids on the workers